SAP-archive/cloud-apis-virtual-event/exercises/07/readme.md

 - `token_type`: Indicate the type of the `access_token` issued.
 As shown in an example above, `Bearer` is specified in the `Authorization` header.

     *From RFC 8693 -> The client can simply present it (the access token) as is without any additional proof of eligibility beyond the contents of the token itself.*
 - `expires_in`: This field tells us how long before our `access_token` expires.
-If we are continuously calling the API, we will need to make sure that the `access_token` is refreshed before the
+If we are continuously calling the API, we will need to make sure that the `access_token` is refreshed before it expires.

 ### 2. Set up the SAP Ariba API details in script